OpenCMISS/documentation/contribute/dev_login_scripts.rst

 OPENCMISS_MPI
 -------------

 This environment variable specifies the MPI library to use with OpenCMISS.
-Available options are none, mpich, mpich2, openmpi, mvapich2 or intel.
+Available options are none, mpich, mpich2, openmpi, mvapich2, msmpi (Windows only) or intel.
 Defaults to none.

 OPENCMISS_MPI_BUILD_TYPE
 ------------------------